zijun-zhao/deeplearning.ai/Part 2 Improving Deep NN/week2 Notes.md

 6. When using *batch gradient descent*, a single pass through the training allows you to take only one gradient descent step.
 	- On every iteration you go through the entire training set.
 The cost function J will decrease on every single iteration.

-7. While with *mini-batch gradient descent*, a single pass through the training set allows you to take m/number of sample in a minibatch times gradient descent.
+7. While with *mini-batch gradient descent*, a single pass through the training set allows you to take m number of sample in a minibatch times gradient descent.
 	- Every iteration you are training on different mini batch.
 The cost function does not decrease on every iteration.
 Every iteration you process on some X<sup>{t}</sup>, Y<sup>{t}</sup>.
 The cost function should trend downwards, but it will be a little bit noiser.
-		- The oscillation in the cost function J may result from the fact that maybe certain  X<sup>{t}</sup>, Y<sup>{t} is harder and you need some mislabeled examples in it, therefore the cost will be higher
+		- The oscillation in the cost function J may result from the fact that maybe certain  X<sup>{t}</sup>, Y<sup>{t}</sup> is harder and you need some mislabeled examples in it, therefore the cost will be higher.

 8. When having a lost training set, mini-batch gradient descent runs much faster than batch gradient descent.

 9. ***Choosing the mini-batch size***
+	- If mini-barch size = m: Batch gradient descent. **One mini-batch**: (X<sup>{1}</sup>, Y<sup>{1}</sup>) = (X,Y)
+		- Process a huge training set on every iteration.
+		- Take too much time per iteration.
+	- If mini-barch size = 1: Stochastic gradient descent(X<sup>{t}</sup>, Y<sup>{t}</sup>)=(X<sup>{1}</sup>, Y<sup>{1}</sup>),...,X<sup>{m}</sup>, Y<sup>{m}</sup>. **Every example is its own mini-batch**.
+		- Noise can be ameliorated or reduced by using a small learning rate.
+		- ***Disadvantage***: lose almost all the speed up from vectorization.
+	- In between, minibatch size not too big/small: fastest learning
+		- ***Advantage***:
+			- Do get a lot of vectorization.
+			- Make progress without needing to wait till you process the entire training set.
-	- If mini-ba
+		-

-Stochastic gradient descent won't ever converge, it will always oscillate and wander around the region of the minimum but it will never just head to the minimum and stay
+10. Stochastic gradient descent just process single training example on every iteration.
+Although most of the time you hit towards the global minium, but sometimes you may hit a wrong direction.
+Therefore stochastic gradient descent can be extremely noisy.
+It will always oscillate and wander around the region of the minimum but it will never just head to the minimum and stay.

+On the othe hand, although minibatch size not too big/small will not be guaranteed to always head towards the minimum.
+But it tends to head more consistently in the direction of the minimum than the stochastic descent.

-10. ***Guidline for choosing the mini-batch size***
+11. ***Guidline for choosing the mini-batch size***
 	- If small training set(m<=2000)： Use batch gradient descent.
 	- Typical mini-batch size: 64, 128, 256, 512,...1024.
 	- Make sure minibatch size fit in CPU/GPU memory.
 Otherwise you will find the performance suddenly falls of  a cliff.

 In practice the size of mini-batch is another hyperparameter that you might do a quick search over to try to figure out the most suitable one that is most sufficient in *reducing the cost function J*.

-11. Mini-batch gradient descent is used to make your algorightm runs much faster especially when you are training on a large training set.
+12. Mini-batch gradient descent is used to make your algorightm runs much faster especially when you are training on a large training set.
 But it turns out that there exist some other algorithms that are even more efficient than gradient descent or mini-batch gradient descent.
 We will need to know **exponentially weighted averages** to learn those algorithms.

 In the example of trying to find out the local average for temparature in London, the general formula can be written as: